 Si.
-La Cumbre ofrecerá interpretación simultánea en español en 2 talleres seleccionados por sesión y para las plenarias.
+La Cumbre ofrecerá interpretación simultánea en español en seleccionados por sesión y para las plenarias.
 Los talleres que contarán con interpretación están listados en el libro de programa.

 The dress code is business casual attire for the conference.